MJoergen/qnice_cpu/doc/README.md

 execute.
 So the pair of instructions are faster than the sum of each individual instruction, because the instruction and data memories are operating simultaneously.

+## Self-modifying codfe
+TBD: What is possible, what is not possible.
+How big latency is required?
+Is it enough to issue a branch instruction?
+Show some examples where it doesn't work and where is does work.

 ## Optimizations